The 5 Stages of the Agile Software Development Lifecycle

 Agile Development Lifecycle

-Agile development is a straightforward, systematic software development methodology.
+The Agile software development lifecycle is a straightforward, systematic software methodology.
 When followed and implemented properly, Agile helps teams deliver high-quality software on time and within budget.

-Agile comprises the five stages of the software development lifecycle (SDLC): Ideation, development, testing, deployment, and operations.
+Agile includes the five stages of the software development lifecycle (SDLC):

 The Agile process background

 Throughout sprints, teams collaborate and provide feedback on the work in progress.
-Through frequent communication, teams adapt to changing business and user needs.
+With frequent communication, teams adapt to changing business and user needs.
 Communication also leads to the delivery of high-quality software products.

 The 5 stages of the Agile software development lifecycle